SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-network-interface.md

 For Azure Network Interface, you can collect the following metrics:

-* **Platform Metrics for Azure Network Interface** These metrics are available in [Microsoft.Network/networkInterfaces](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-networkinterfaces-metrics) namespace.
+* **Platform Metrics for Azure Network Interface**.
+These metrics are available in [Microsoft.Network/networkInterfaces](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-networkinterfaces-metrics) namespace.

 ## Setup